nise/vi-lab/README.md

 # Vi-Lab
-Vi-Lab is a video labratory for interacting and communication with videografic reources as well as other users.
+Vi-Lab is a video labratory for interaction and communication with videografic resources as well as other users.
-Currently it is work in progress because many administartion facilities need to be implemented.
+Currently it is work in progress because many administration facilities need to be implemented.

 # Example: Theresienstadt explained